umarhassan-mitodl/14.73-spring-2011/content/pages/instructor-insights.md

 ### Requirements Satisfied

 - HASS-S ![](/images/educator/icon-question-hass-s.png)
-- This course can be applied toward a [Bachelor of Science in Economics](http://catalog.mit.edu/degree-charts/economics-course-14/) as a restricted elective, but it is not required.
+- This course can be applied toward a {{% resource_link "a3a6030b-6e64-44e6-8384-579f39af3989" "Bachelor of Science in Economics" %}} as a restricted elective, but it is not required.

 ### Offered